Flared/python-purple/README.md

 - Adding tests
 - (ongoing) Refactoring the API

 No API stability promises are made at this time.
+However, whatever is tested (see [purple/tests](purple/tests)) can be considered somewhat stable.

 # Examples